-With TerraLex - the world's second largest law firm network - we make that a reality.
-A formal organisation of over 150 leading independent law firms spanning more than 100 jurisdictions, TerraLex provides truly global business law support.
+The world's second largest law firm network, with over 150 leading independent law firms spanning more than 100 jurisdictions, TerraLex provides truly global business law support.
 The strength of the network is built around not only the quality of its member firms and lawyers (all 19,000 of them) but also the depth of relationships - network members all know each other well, sharing best practice at regular meetings held all over the world throughout the year.

 Australia

 Lander & Rogers, Robert Neely